tejpat98/ai-fairness-nextjs-flask/README.md

 ## Docker

-There will be 3 docker containers: frontend, backend, nginx.
-Each with a dockerfile in this respective folders.
+There will be 4 docker containers: frontend, backend, nginx, worker.
+Each with a dockerfile in this respective folders (worker shares folder with backend).

 There is a primary docker compose file in the root directory.